rajeevt2001/Dos-serial-video/README.md

 Personally, I am just a Bachelors of computer application graduate, I have a very little knowledge about dos programming, python and open cv.
 But I have a obsession for retrofuturism which sparked from movies (like blade runner) and that creativity lead to this basic app.
 If I had more knowledge I would make a 256 color floyd steinberg dithered video app, but I dont know much about open cv 😞.

 ## Features
-- Reciever Compiled using borland turbo c
+- Reciever Compiled using borland turbo c.
-- 320x200 monochrome video (black and white only, no greyscale)
+- 320x200 monochrome video (black and white only, no greyscale).
-- Around 0.5 fps at 115200 baud
+- Around 0.5 fps at 115200 baud.
 - Port and baud on transmitter can be changed.
-- Port can be changed in reciever with the fixed baud rate of 115200
+- Port can be changed in reciever with the fixed baud rate of 115200.

 ## Tested On

-- Transmitter tested on Windows 11 22H2 with python 3.11.9
+- Transmitter tested on Windows 11 22H2 with python 3.11.9.
-- Reciever Tested on Dos ver 7.1 in DOSBox-X version 2023.05.01 (Will test on real machine later)
+- Reciever Tested on Dos ver 7.1 in DOSBox-X version 2023.05.01 (Will test on real machine later).
 - Communication established using com0com virtual serial port.

 ## Getting Started

 There are 2 folders one is the transmitter and one is the reciever.
-On Transmitter side
+On Transmitter side:
 - Place the transmitter python script folder on the server or computer which is the source of the video.
 - Launch obs studio, select your video source on scene and start the virtual camera (I have set the camera option to scene).
 - Go to the transmitter folder and execute the transmitter with the command: python transmitter.py

 connect the serial port cable between both computers (you can use virtual serial or real serial port).

-On reciever side
+On reciever side:
 - Place the reciever code on the Dos machine, you can do this by copying it into a floppy disk (although floppy is rarely used today) or in an sd card and use a sd card floppy emulator on the dos machine.
 Or if you are on dos box, mount the reciever folder.
 - Go to the reciver folder and run the command: reciever.exe
 - If somehow the exe is not working, you can recompile the cpp file (located in the same folder) using turbo c compiler and then execute the exe with the same command.